ssricardo/anki-plugins/anki-web-browser/README.md

 ## Configuration

-In order to search something in a website, the user is given a list of registered websites to choose from.
+In order to search something on a website, the user is given a list of registered websites to choose from.
 This list is called **providers**.
 In the Configurations view, the user may specify the providers he wants.

 The *web browser* may close itself the user shifts cards, that is, when a new card is shown as opposed to the one which was used for a query.